 - Risk management (in cooperation with the Franchise Risk Committee (FRC))

 - Audit oversight

 The AFC meets at least four times per year with the CEO, CFO, General Counsel and the Chief Auditor, or their pre-approved delegates.

 The AFC may request the presence of any member of SWIFT staff at its discretion.
 External auditors are present when their annual statements/opinions are discussed and whenever the AFC deems appropriate.

 - The Franchise Risk Committee (FRC) assists the Board in its oversight of the Company’s management of key risks, including strategic and operational risks, as well as the guidelines, policies and processes for monitoring and mitigating such risks.
 The FRC’s role includes oversight of risk management of SWIFT.
 The FRC coordinates with the Chairs of the AFC and TPC, and focuses on risks not covered by those committees.
-The FRC is chaired by the Chairman of the Board, and includes the Vice- Chairman, the Chairs of the AFC and TPC, as well as two other Board members.
+The FRC is chaired by the Chairman of the Board, and includes the Vice- Chairman and the Chairs of the AFC, TPC and BSC.
 The Committee meets at least three times a year, out of the normal Board cycle.